ibm-cloud-docs/vpc/api-change-log.md

 * [List all images](/apidocs/vpc#list-volumes) (`GET /images`)
 * [Retrieve the specified image](/apidocs/vpc#get-image) (`GET /images{id}`)

-For more information on key states and resource statuses, see [User actions that impact root key states and resource status](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-root-key-states).
+For more information about key states and resource statuses, see [User actions that impact root key states and resource status](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-root-key-states).

 ## 20 November 2020
 {: 20-november-2020}